pingidentity/pingdirectory-go-client/configurationapi/docs/AddStatsdMonitoringEndpointRequest.md

 NewAddStatsdMonitoringEndpointRequestWithDefaults instantiates a new AddStatsdMonitoringEndpointRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEndpointName

-`func (o *AddStatsdMonitoringEndpointRequest) GetEndpointName() string`

-GetEndpointName returns the EndpointName field if non-nil, zero value otherwise.

-### GetEndpointNameOk

-`func (o *AddStatsdMonitoringEndpointRequest) GetEndpointNameOk() (*string, bool)`

-GetEndpointNameOk returns a tuple with the EndpointName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEndpointName

-`func (o *AddStatsdMonitoringEndpointRequest) SetEndpointName(v string)`

-SetEndpointName sets EndpointName field to given value.

 ### GetSchemas